xmclark/resume/resume.md

 ### <span>Lead Software Engineer - SRE and Cloud Engineering at The Home Depot QuoteCenter</span> <span>Feb 2020 - Present</span>

 - Led a new Cloud Engineering team by building strong relationships, creating an environment for professional growth, and instilling a mode of operational excellence
-- Designed CI/CD patterns for batch and streaming processes on Google Cloud Dataflow
+- Designed CI/CD patterns for batch and streaming processes on Google Cloud Dataflow.
-- Planned and executed GKE upgrades to safely mitigate risk for breaking-API changes in Kubernetes
+- Planned and executed GKE upgrades to safely mitigate risk for breaking-API changes in Kubernetes.
-- Migrated terraform configuration describing thousands of GCP resources from self-hosted Atlantis to Terraform Enterprise
+- Migrated terraform configuration describing thousands of GCP resources from self-hosted Atlantis to Terraform Enterprise.
 - Implemented observability-as-code framework for managing SLOs and generates DataDog dashboards using Node.js.
 - Embedded with customer teams advising on SLI + SLO design and prescribing patterns for Helm Chart development.
 - Implemented re-usable CircleCI pipeline for publishing Helm Charts to GSC Chart repository.